-CHICAGO -- Picture archiving and communication systems (PACS) administrators and their radiology information system (RIS) peers are feeling the heat right now, and it's coming from a number
+CHICAGO -- Picture archiving and communication systems (PACS) administrators and their radiology information system (RIS) peers are feeling the heat right now, and it's coming from a number of directions: Radiologists are demanding more usability and better features in their systems.
+IT higher-ups are demanding stronger security to comply with new privacy laws.
+And the federal government -- through meaningful use -- is demanding that their systems be plugged into electronic health record and personal health record systems.

 On top of that, U.S. economic conditions are forcing some health care organizations to consider outsourcing IT -- including RIS and PACS administration -- to both foreign and domestic companies.
 These systems' previous complexity and lack of stability might have made outsourcing unthinkable a few years ago, but today's systems are more stable.
 Fewer uptime concerns might make administrators feel that there's less of a need for on-site RIS and PACS teams.